Indonesia has experienced millions of years of intermittent volcanic activity. In fact there are 129 active volcanoes in Indonesia today.

-Millions of years ago tree trunks were buried under several hundred yards of sediment.
-Over the course of time the wood was replaced by microcrystalline quartz, largely chalcedony and jasper.
+Millions of years ago palm tree forest were buried under several hundred yards of ash.
+Over the course of time the wood was replaced by microcrystalline quartz.
 During the replacement process by silica carried in underground waters, even the most minute details of the woody structure was preserved.

 This is actually a pseudomorph, chalcedony gemstone replacing the wood.
 Therefore Petrified Palm Wood is actually a member of the chalcedony family with a hardness of 6.5 to 7.

-The designer cabochons have beautiful polka dot patterns.
+The designer cabochons are tan or tan and black, and have beautiful polka dot patterns.

 The largest single deposit of Petrified Wood is in Indonesia.